Jack Walker (ice hockey): Playing style

-One instance in which Walker used his hook check with great success was during the 1917 Stanley Cup Finals against the Montreal Canadiens.
+One instance in which Walker used his hook check with great success was during the 1917 Stanley Cup Final against the Montreal Canadiens.
 The Canadiens had won the first game of the best-of-five series 8 goals to 4, but in game two Walker used his hook check effectively on Didier Pitre, one of the star forwards on the Montreal team who had scored four goals in the first game, helping his team hold the Canadiens to only one goal in a 6–1 victory.
-The Seattle Metropolitans then won game three 4-1 and game four 9-1, becoming the first American team in history to win the Stanley Cup.
+The Seattle Metropolitans then won game three 4-1 and game four 9–1, becoming the first American team in history to win the Stanley Cup.

 Whether or not Walker came up with his hook checking technique by himself, or if he drew inspiration from contemporary players, is disputed.
 Both Joel Rochon and William "Bud" Saurel, two players from Fort William whom Walker played against in the NOHL, claimed to have originated the check.
 Rochon's claim was echoed by Fort William native Hockey Hall of Fame member Jack Adams who claimed Frank Nighbor must have learned his poke check after having played against Rochon and Fort William in the NOHL, something Nighbor himself denied.
-Harry Scott, a teammate of Walker with the 1912–13 Moncton Victorias and an opponent of him in the NOHL between 1907–1911, claimed that it was "Bud" Saurel who had taught Walker the check.
+Harry Scott, a teammate of Walker with the 1912–13 Moncton Victorias and an opponent of him in the NOHL between 1907 and 1911, claimed that it was "Bud" Saurel who had taught Walker the check.

 In an era that was known for a lot of on-ice violence Walker was known as a clean and gentlemanly player, which reflected not only in a comparatively low amount of penalty minutes but also in a comparatively low amount of serious injuries.
 One serious injury he did suffer happened during the 1921–22 season when he was hit over his already injured left hand in a game in Victoria on February 10 and blood-poisoning set in to the wound.
 He was taken to General Hospital in Vancouver where on February 13 he was operated on, and he later came back and finished the season.